DataDog/hiring-engineers/answers.md

-Next we reapeat the process and set up a second scheduled downtime that is active all day on the weekend.
+Next we repeat the process and set up a second scheduled downtime that is active all day on the weekend.
 Again, click on the **Schedule Downtime** button and fill in the required information: